lmullen/lincolnmullen.com/content/courses/capitalism.2020/index.md

 -   Corrigan, *Business of the Heart*.
 -   McCrossen, *Holy Day, Holiday*.

+### October 12 (Week 7)

+During this week (or the subsequent week, if your schedule requires it), plan on meeting with me individually to discuss your final paper.
+Please [sign up](https://lincolnmullen.com/page/office-hours/) for an office hours time; extra slots will be available.
+The first step for your paper---the topic statement and book list---is due on October 14, and will be the basis of our discussions.

-### October 12 (Week 7): Corporations
+### October 19 (Week 8): Corporations

 Daniel Vaca, *Evangelicals Incorporated: Books and the Business of Religion in America* (Harvard University Press, 2019).

 Darren Grem, "The Marketplace Missions of S. Truett Cathy, Chick-Fil-A, and the Sunbelt South," in *Sunbelt Rising: The Politics of Place, Space, and Region*, ed.
-Michelle M. Nickerson and Darren Dochuk (Philadelphia: University of Pennsylvania Press, 2011), 293--315.
+Michelle M. Nickerson and Darren Dochuk (Philadelphia: University of Pennsylvania Press, 2011), 293--315. \[[GMU Libraries](https://wrlc-gm.primo.exlibrisgroup.com/permalink/01WRLC_GML/19u1omk/cdi_askewsholts_vlebooks_9780812209976)\]

 Suggested readings: